broughtj/Fin5330/Spring2021/Syllabus/FIN5330-Syllabus.md

 Students will be assessed according to the following:

-* Class Preparation, Participation and Citizenship (20%) -
-  Much has been said about this already above.
-Let me just emphasize that no student can earn an A in the course who does not take this component of their grade seriously!
+* Class Preparation, Participation and Citizenship (20%) - Let me emphasize that no student can earn an A in the course who does not take this component of their grade seriously!
+You must participate and help create a positive learning experience for others.

 * Project I (20%)   - Linear regression, loss functions, and futures portfolio hedging